Residential Wind Power Facts | Turbines and Towers

 Wind Turbines Towers

-their generators.
-Many towers can be used interchangeably with other manufacturers
+complement their generators.
+Many towers can be used interchangeably with

-should be at least 30 feet above any obstruction (trees buildings, etc.) within 500
+blades should be at least 30 feet above any obstruction (trees buildings,

 Three basic tower types are used for almost all home-scale wind generator

 installations.
 Tilt-up towers make maintenance easy, with no climbing.
 Fixed,

 guyed towers are very common, climbable towers.
 Freestanding towers that

 resemble the Eiffel Tower, with no guy wires, are costly, but attractive, and

 Tilt-up towers (See the video below) Tilt-up towers come in heights up to